 7. Know When to Pull the Plug

-Or in other words don’t be afraid to admit defeat if your HSC is not blossoming in his or her current school.
-There are always other options and whilst many HSCs don’t like change they may well surprise you by positively accepting an alternative if they feel more at home in a new environment.
+There are always other options.
+Whilst many HSCs don’t like change they may well surprise you by positively accepting an alternative, if they feel more at home in a new environment.
 Luckily I’m speaking from first hand experience.

-Remember that HSCs feel so much more than other children and many have a sense for what feels right.
-They know themselves where they feel at home.
+Remember that HSCs feel so much more than other children.
+These children have a sense for what feels right.
+They usually know themselves where they feel at home.